tsengapola/ground_pointcloud_editor/README.md

 ```

 ## Documentations
-Two buttons with functions are implemented for Rviz.
-Users can fell free to edit the point cloud in Rviz.
+Two tools with functions are implemented for Rviz.
+Users just need to use these two tools to edit the point cloud in Rviz.

 ### Button of selected clusters
-The selections will be on the clusters, all operations will be based on clusters.
+The selections will be on the clusters, all operations will be affected on clusters.
 The topic GED_current_selected_clusters shows the selected point cloud.
 ```
 Keyboard d: